-Has culture become a focal point for your 2019 organizational initiatives?
+Has culture become a focal point for your 2019 business initiatives?
 If so, “The Critical Few” may include the knowledge you need to help overcome cultural problems within an organization.
 Jon Katzenbach’s recent study showed that 80% of respondents thought their organization must evolve to be successful.
-The book covers Katzenbach Center’s proven methodology for identifying the four critical elements of an organization’s culture: traits, keystone behaviors, authentic informal leaders, and metrics.
-The book helps leverage those elements and taps into catalytic change within an organization.
-One important trait all successful businesses, organizations, and individuals have is the ability to evolve to their changing environment in one way or another.
+The book covers Katzenbach Center’s proven method for identifying the four critical elements of an organization’s culture: traits, keystone behaviors, authentic informal leaders, and metrics.
+The book helps leverage those elements and taps into change within an organization.
+One important trait all successful businesses have is the ability to evolve to their changing environment in one way or another.

 The Essential HR Handbook, 10th Anniversary Edition: A Quick and Handy Resource for Any Manager or HR Professional by: Sharon Armstrong, Barbara Mitchell

 This book helps handle any personnel problem, from on-boarding to outplacement with ease.
 No matter if you’re an HR specialist, small business owner without an HR specialist, manager or leader, this guide will help you through some of today’s common personnel hurdles.
 Topics in this guide include:

 - identification of legal pitfalls to avoid lawsuits or regulatory interference

 - becoming the employer-of-choice by providing the right benefits and compensation packages